About Recycle Rewards

 What is Donation Partner?

-Refunds can be donated to Donation Partners by any person returning an eligible container who chooses to do so.
+Refunds can be donated to Donation Partners by any person returning an eligible drink container who chooses to do so.

 When will I be able to register?